Why a Just and Sustainable Economy Looks Like a Doughnut

 Raworth illuminates this complexity with a simple doughnut-shaped diagram that radically recasts the economy’s nature and function to align with reality.

-The outer circle of the doughnut represents the productive capacity of Earth’s generative systems—the ecological limit that the human economy must not exceed.
+The outer circle of the doughnut represents the productive limits of Earth’s generative systems—the ecological ceiling that the human economy must not exceed.

-The inner circle represents the social minimum that a high-performing economy must provide for every one of Earth’s 7 billion-plus people.
+The inner circle represents the social foundation of what a high-performing economy must provide for every one of Earth’s 7 billion-plus people.

 In between the two circles—the substance of the doughnut—is the regenerative and distributive economy, with all its complex and dynamic living-system relationships among interdependent actors and institutions with often conflicting interests, motives, and mandates—all dependent on the generative systems of a living Earth.